FadedCosine/SJTU-CS337-Conversion-between-Polygonal-Mesh-Point-Cloud-and-Voxel-Grid/README.md

 # SJTU-CS337-Conversion-between-Polygonal-Mesh-Point-Cloud-and-Voxel-Grid
 For group project of Computer Graph on 3D reconstruct.
+The whole project implementation is written by us without calling any external code library.

 In this project, we dive into the problem of conversion between polygonal mesh, point cloud and voxel grid.
 Given a dataset of 3D models formatted in .obj/.stl, we implement algorithms that transform these formats into voxel and point cloud representation, and